-Online counselling or Skype counselling is also ideal for those who cannot access therapy due to time constraints, or for those who are unable to attend a physical location for counselling sessions.
+After the pandemic, many people may wish to continue with online counselling or Zoom counselling.
+It is ideal for those who cannot access therapy due to time constraints, or for those who are unable to attend a physical location for counselling sessions.

-Personal preference also plays a part, as some people simply prefer online counselling over face-to-face meetings.
+Personal preference will also play a part, as some people may simply prefer to continue with online counselling over face-to-face meetings.

 There are a few situations where video counselling is unsuitable, including for those who are in crisis or for under 18s.